 Have you heard the buzz about accessibility?
 Hear Quebec wants to make sure that you do hear the Power of Accessibility!

-For over 40 years, Hear Quebec has supported the hearing loss community, and now, the new Include ME program is here with our trained Accessibility Ambassadors to help you optimize the accessibility measures available in your community, and even at your own home!
+For over 40 years, Hear Quebec has supported the hearing loss community, and now, the new Include ME at Home program is here with our trained Accessibility Ambassadors to help you optimize the accessibility measures available in your community, and even at your own home!

 Include ME at Home